ZQuestClassic/ZQuestClassic/README.md

 [Our Discord](https://discord.gg/ddk2dk4guq)

-We support Windows, OSX, and Linux.
+We support Windows (Win7+), OSX (12+), and Linux.
 There is also an experimental [web version](https://zquestclassic.com/play/) that can also be played on mobile devices.

 ## Development